shinyorg/documentation/src/content/docs/music/querying.md

 }
 ```

 Tracks with no genre are excluded from the results.
 On Android, genres are queried from `MediaStore.Audio.Genres`.
-On iOS, genres are enumerated via `MPMediaQuery.GenresQuery`.
+On iOS, genres are derived from MusicKit `Song.GenreNames`.

 You can optionally pass a `MusicFilter` to narrow results — for example, genres within a specific decade: